ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 ### Comparing measured data to an expected distribition

 ***I have a dataset consisting of a number of 1-d observations.
-Does my data comes from a Gaussian distribution with a specific mean and variance?***
+I know the true variance of my sample, but the mean is unknown to me.
+Does the data come from a model with mean $\mu$?***

 To answer this question, one can apply a Gaussian Z-Test.
 This is a hypothesis test that calculates the p-value of your data given a gaussian distribution with fully specified mean and variance.
 There are no nuisance parameters, so the p-value is well defined.
 The p-value is calculated analytically using known properties of the gaussian distribution.